 These corridors are Congressionally designated.
 The only criterion for being a Congressionally designated High Priority Corridor is that it is what Congress designates.

-As noted below funding was not provided in the current (MAP-21) multiyear surface transportation authorization, however the three previous (ISTEA, TEA-21, and SAFETEA-LU) authorizations either directly or indirectly provided funding for these corridors.
+As noted below funding was not provided in the current (FAST) multiyear surface transportation authorization, however earlier authorizations (ISTEA, TEA-21, and SAFETEA-LU) either directly or indirectly provided funding for these corridors.

 Section 1105(f) of ISTEA authorized funding for fiscal years 1992 through 1997 for some specific high priority corridor segments, and Section 1105(h) authorized some additional funding for high priority corridor feasibility and design studies.
 NHS, STP and Bridge Program funds authorized by ISTEA may be used to fund improvements to high priority corridors.
 In certain instances, Interstate Maintenance funds authorized by ISTEA may be used to fund improvements to some high priority corridor routes.